 Data integrity checks

-Nevertheless mistakes can happen, not only on the application level but also e.g. when importing data from other projects or deleting files outside of the application.
-Because data integrity is important for the quality of research we implemented functions to check possible inconsistencies which are described in detail below.
+Nevertheless mistakes happen, not only on the application level but also when importing data from other projects or deleting files outside of the application, etc. Therefore, functions to check possible inconsistencies were implemented and are described in detail below.

 Orphans